-Wait, can hair actually hurt?
+Wait, can hair actually hurt because of MS?

 Sometimes, my hair feels like it hurts!
 But how can that be?
 Hair doesn’t actually contain any nerves, it is made of a protein called keratin.
 The scalp, however, has lots and lots of nerves, and that is the area where the pain is actually occurring.
 So here’s more about how it can feel and what might be causing it.

 For me, scalp pain comes in two varieties.
 One kind is a bruise-like pain in an isolated area of my head.
 It can be on top or on one side, and can be only as big an area as, well, the size of a bruise!
 Now, since it is in a place where I can’t see it, I don’t know for sure if there is a bruise there.

 But I can know very soon whether it is a real bruise or just the sensation of one within a mere 24 hours.
 That’s all it takes for the pain to suddenly disappear!
 If I were actually bruised, the pain would last longer.
 Not to mention the fact that I should remember getting a bump on the head or something to cause it!

 The other kind of scalp pain happens when I gently tug my hair while grooming or just running my fingers through my hair.
 It feels like I’m making it go in an unnatural direction.
 The only thing I can compare it to is if you have ever pulled your hair back tightly into a ponytail and wore it that way all day, then pulled off the hair tie and loosened the hair, only to feel pain at the root when you bring it back to its natural position.